shentibeitaokongle/DSVC/assignment1/Deeplearning Review.md

 ### BackPropagation to train multilayer architectures

-* the aim of researchers has been to replace hand-engineered features with trainable multilayer networks,but despite its simplicity,the solution was not widely understood until the mid 1980s.As it turns out,multilayer architectures can be trained by simple stochastic gradient descent.
+* the aim of researchers has been to replace hand-engineered features with trainable multilayer networks,but despite its simplicity,the solution was not widely understood until the mid 1980s.
+As it turns out,multilayer architectures can be trained by simple stochastic gradient descent.
 * chain rule for derivatives
 * once these gradients(对目标函数) have been computed, it is straightforward to compute the gradients(目标函数对每个权值) with respect to the weights of each moudule
 * feedforward neural network architectures